How to Apply to Graduate Programs

 Individuals applying for Level I Instructional, Supervisory, Educational Specialist, and Administrative certification issued by the Pennsylvania Department of Education upon the recommendation of the University must apply using the degree application and choose "Pennsylvania Educators Level I Certification" as the degree selection.
 Additional information regarding certification may be found at The Penn State College of Education or by calling (814) 865-0488.

 IMPORTANT: The following documents must be completed in addition to the official Graduate School application above.
 Once you apply online, you will use the reference form provided by the Graduate School.
-You will also upload the HM Special Application for Admission and Financial Assistance form within the Graduate School application process.
+You will also upload the HRIM Special Application for Admission and Financial Assistance form within the Graduate School application process.

 - Three letters of reference (uploaded during application process)